OPTYCs Events

 In this panel presentation, mechanics and E&M assessment tools were presented.

-TSAAPT (Spring2 2023) - Regina Barrera, STEPHANIE INGLE, Tom O'Kuma
+TSAAPT (Spring2 2023) - Regina Barrera, Stephanie Ingle, Tom O'Kuma

 March 25, 2023